What Dog is Right for Search and Rescue

 Breeds found to work well for search and rescue typically come from sporting and herding groups.

-An air scenting wilderness search and rescue dog will need a body adapted to running in both the heat and cold for very long periods of time.
-They must also be able to expertly climb up, under, and across obstacles fearlessly.
-The canine must also respond to commands as well as have a high intelligence and problem solving skills.
+An air scenting wilderness search and rescue dog is an elite athlete.
+He will need a body adapted to running in both the heat and cold for very long periods of time.
+He must also be able to expertly climb up, under, and across obstacles fearlessly.
+The canine must also respond to commands as well as have high intelligence and problem solving skills.

-Dog breeds that most commonly fit these specifications include:
+Dog breeds that most commonly fit these specifications include, but are not limited to:

 The breed isn’t everything.